Max Baer (boxer): James J. Braddock

-On June 13, 1935, one of the greatest upsets in boxing history transpired in Long Island City, New York, as Baer fought down-and-out boxer James J. Braddock in the so-called Cinderella Man bout.
+On June 13, 1935, one of the greatest upsets in boxing history occurred in Long Island City, New York, as Baer fought down-and-out boxer James J. Braddock in the so-called Cinderella Man bout.
 Baer hardly trained for the bout.
-Braddock, on the other hand, was training hard.
+Braddock, on the other hand, trained hard.
 "I'm training for a fight, not a boxing contest or a clownin' contest or a dance," he said.
 "Whether it goes one round or three rounds or ten rounds, it will be a fight and a fight all the way.
 When you've been through what I've had to face in the last two years, a Max Baer or a Bengal tiger looks like a house pet.
 He might come at me with a cannon and a blackjack and he would still be a picnic compared to what I've had to face."
 Baer, ever the showman, "brought gales of laughter from the crowd with his antics" the night he stepped between the ropes to meet Braddock.
 As Braddock "slipped the blue bathrobe from his pink back, he was the sentimental favorite of a Bowl crowd of 30,000, most of whom had bet their money 8-to-1 against him."

-Max "undoubtedly paid the penalty for underestimating his challenger beforehand and wasting too much time clowning."
+Baer "undoubtedly paid the penalty for underestimating his challenger beforehand and wasting too much time clowning."
+Braddock took heavy hits from Baer but kept coming at him until he wore Max down.
 At the end of 15 rounds Braddock emerged the victor in a unanimous decision, outpointing Baer 8 rounds to 6 in the "most astounding upset since John L. Sullivan went down before the thrusts of Gentleman Jim Corbett back in the nineties."
-Braddock took heavy hits from Baer but kept coming at him until he wore Max down.

 The fight was featured in the 2005 film Cinderella Man.
 Baer was portrayed by Craig Bierko and Braddock was portrayed by Russell Crowe.